50054-cdpa/notes/docs/fp_haskell.md

-# 50.054 - Instroduction to Haskell
+# 50.054 - Introduction to Haskell

 ## Learning Outcomes